WHAT MAKES TRUCKING ACCIDENT CASES DIFFERENT FROM CAR ACCIDENT CASES?

 In the most tragic cases truck accidents can result in death.
 Of course there is no amount of money that can bring a loved one back or fill the void left by their absence.
 Nevertheless, you may be able to file a wrongful death claim to recover funeral expenses, pain and suffering, and loss of consortium.

 The monetary and intangible costs of a trucking can be staggering; in addition to the mounting medical bills, there is a good chance that you have lost your income and earning potential as a result of the accident.
 You may only have a limited opportunity to get the money that you rightfully deserve after an accident.
-Attorney Matthew Marin is a local Charleston trucking accident lawyer who stands ready to fight for your rights to ensure a full financial recovery.
+Attorney Matthew Marin is a local Charleston 18-wheeler crashes lawyer who stands ready to fight for your rights to ensure a full financial recovery.

 NATIONAL TRUCKING ACCIDENT STATISTICS